notaspirit/VolumetricSelection2077/README.md

-# CtrlADel (name wip)
+# VolumetricSelection2077
-A selection tool for mass deletion / other actions e.g. exporting all nodes / actors / sectors in selection in a json.
+A selection tool for easily selecting everything basically based on a 3d selection box in game.
+It does not require for manually picking out sectors to select.